Deutsch Intern

 • 15.06.2026 to 26.06.2026: Rudolf Virchow Centre in the foyer

-To mark the 125th anniversary of the awarding of the first Nobel Prize, a new publication on the Nobel Laureates of the University of Würzburg is being published.
-The authors Jost Lemmerich and Armin Stock shed light on the lives of the 14 Würzburg Laureates – and show how different the paths to scientific excellence can be.
+To mark the 125th anniversary of the awarding of the first Nobel Prize, a newly revised publication on the Nobel Laureates of the University of Würzburg is forthcoming.
+In it, the authors Jost Lemmerich and Armin Stock shed light on the lives of the 14 Würzburg Laureates – and show just how diverse the route to scientific excellence can be.

 • Schöningh University Bookshop